carlosdobler/global_scpdsi_ww/scripts/pdsi_tests.md

 Here I show results of a series of test runs for calculating scPDSI with the R package `scpdsi`.
-All tests were ran for a region centered on Mexico to reduce processing times.
+All tests were ran for a region centered on ~~Mexico~~ Central Europe to reduce processing times.
 Of the variables that scPDSI asks for, the only ones that would vary were monthly precipitation and monthly potential evapotranspiration (PET).
 AWC remained constant (100 mm), and the start and end dates for calibration included the whole period.
-I used four PET formulations: one uses the “raw” potential evaporation from ERA5 Reanalysis data; the other three were calculated with the R package `SPEI` using various ERA5 Reanalysis variables.
+I used four PET formulations: one uses the “raw” potential evaporation from ERA5 Reanalysis data (no transpiration); the other three were calculated with the R package `SPEI` using various ERA5 Reanalysis variables.

 ### Sections: